oicr-ibc/cssscl/README.rst

 Installation
 ============

-If any of the following packages (jellyfish, BLAST or plzip) are already INSTALLED on your system make sure that they are in your executable search path (i.e. PATH variable) (as shown in the examples below):
+If any of the following packages: jellyfish, BLAST or plzip are already INSTALLED on your system make sure that they are in your executable search path (i.e. PATH variable) (as shown in the examples below):

 - BLAST
 .. code-block:: bash

+   # e.g. PATH_TO_YOUR_BLAST=/home/user_x/blast/ncbi-blast-2.2.30+/bin
    $ export PATH=$PATH:PATH_TO_YOUR_BLAST

-(e.g. export PATH=$PATH:/home/user_x/blast/ncbi-blast-2.2.30+/bin )

 - jellyfish
 .. code-block:: bash

+   # e.g. PATH_TO_YOUR_jellyfish=/home/user_x/jellyfish-1.1.10/bin
    $ export PATH=$PATH:PATH_TO_YOUR_jellyfish

-(e.g. export PATH=$PATH:/home/user_x/jellyfish-1.1.10/bin )

 - plzip
 .. code-block:: bash

+   # e.g. PATH_TO_YOUR_plzip=/home/user_x/plzip-1.1/plzip
-   $ export PATH=$PATH:PATH_TO_YOUR_plzip/plzip-1.1/plzip
+   $ export PATH=$PATH:PATH_TO_YOUR_plzip

-(e.g. export PATH=$PATH:/home/user_x/plzip-1.1/plzip )

 To install the cssscl package you now have two options:

 1. Install the cssscl package using the Python's Virtual Environment tool to keep the dependencies required by the cssscl package in a separate directory and to keep your global python dist- or site-packages directory clean and manageable.
  * Download the cssscl package
  .. code-block:: bash
      $ wget --no-check-certificate https://collaborators.oicr.on.ca/vferretti/borozan_cssscl/code/cssscl-1.0.tar.gz